 Since the start of his latest book tour, Patrick Buchanan has appeared on just about every major television and cable network in the country, often more than once.
-He's been on NBC's "Today" show, the three most watched news programs on FOX, CNN's "Lou Dobbs Tonight," HBO's "Real Time with Bill Maher," and countless radio programs.
-During one four-day period in late August, the author was welcomed on no less than five NBC-affiliated programs.
+He's been on NBC's "Today" show, the three most watched news programs on FOX, CNN's "Lou Dobbs Tonight," HBO's "Real Time with Bill Maher," and countless dozens of radio programs.
 Together, these appearances have made Buchanan's new book, State of Emergency: The Third World Invasion and Conquest of America, a runaway bestseller.

 In fact, the book reflects racial views that have now veered to the extreme.
 White America is changing color, Buchanan argues -- "one of the greatest tragedies in human history."
 The Mexican government is involved in a plot to take over the Southwestern United States, and parts of this country already look like the "Third World."
-The segregated South wasn't all bad "culturally" -- blacks and whites were united, after all.
 America, despite what its founders wrote, was a nation formed not on the basis of creed but rather a homogenous ethnic culture.
 To put it plainly, State of Emergency is a white nationalist tract.
 The thesis is that America must retain a white majority to survive as a nation.
-It is rooted in a blood-and-soil nationalism more blood than soil.
+It is rooted in a blood-and-soil nationalism that is more blood than soil.
 The echoes of Nazi ideology are clear and chilling.
 As Buchanan helpfully explained to John King, who was interviewing him in one of his several CNN appearances: "We gotta get into race and ethnic questions."

 State of Emergency unapologetically reflects Buchanan's insistence on the centrality of race to the United States and its culture.
 "This idea of America as a creedal nation bound together not by 'blood or birth or soil' but by 'ideals' that must be taught and learned … is demonstrably false," Buchanan writes in the book.